rderieux/Unit2Round2/notes/Block13StatementsConditionals,Functions.md

 Given some input, a function should always return the same output.

 A functions **parameters** define the input variables.
+Parameters are _defined_ in the parentheses when we declare a function.

 We can pass **arguments** into the function as input when we call the function.

 A function **returns** some value as its output.